-Covid-19, originated in China, has brought the world’s second-largest economy to a standstill.
+Covid-19, which originated in China, has brought the world’s second-largest economy to a standstill.
 Almost 83,594 people in China have been affected by the deadly virus out of which 4,634 people died.
-The Gross Domestic Product (GDP) fell by 6.9% in January- March.
+The Gross Domestic Product (GDP) fell by 6.9% from January- March.
 The economy of China shrank for the first time after 1992.

-With over 289K confirmed cases and around 45K deaths, the economy of the United kingdom is likely to be the hardest hit by the coronavirus among the other major economies.
+With over 289K confirmed cases and around 45K deaths, the economy of the united kingdom is likely to be the hardest hit by the coronavirus among the other major economies.
 The Organization for Economic Co-operation and Development has warned that the economy of the United Kingdom might fall by 11.5% in 2020.
 The economy could contract by 14% if there was a second peak in the pandemic.

 The lockdown restrictions by the government have badly affected the service-based economy.
-This sector includes financial services, hospitality, and tourism and makes 3 quarters of the UK’s GDP.
+This sector includes financial services, hospitality, and tourism and makes up 3 quarters of the UK’s GDP.
 The crisis will cast a long shadow over the economy

 The New Normal – The Recovery Phase

 According to experts, living with the coronavirus is the new norm.
-The long term effects of coronavirus are still largely unknown but we do know that it is going to change the world completely.
+The long-term effects of coronavirus are still largely unknown but we do know that it is going to change the world completely.
 The open economies that use lots of inputs from the other countries are suffering more than the others.
 This is due to the effect of coronavirus on the supply and demand of products.

 Most of the countries that export products to the demanding countries on a large scale would take longer to recover.
 These countries include Ireland, Luxembourg, Singapore, and Vietnam.
 Due to COVID-19, Germany is suffering the most from the weaker foreign demand.
 The fallout of foreign supplies has also affected the economy of Canada.